JialingYu/my_project_ML/build, pretrain and fine-tuned a large language model/Supervised_finetune_the_GPT2_model_for_spam_text_classification/Readme.md

 - replace the last linear layer `nn.Linear(768,50257)` of the gpt2 model with a classification head `nn.Linear(768,2)` with weights default to be trainable
 - set the `requires_grad` atrribute of the weights of the last transformer block, the final layer normalization to be True(make the weights trainable)
 - use the above dataloaders to fine-tune the model
+  - pass teh features of teh dataloader to the model
+  - the model output is of shape (batch_size,seq_len,2)
+  - take the last dimension of the seq_len to be the output logits: (batch_size,seq_len,2)[:,-1,:] since the last token of the text message has seen all the previous tokens and thus has encoded all the infos of the text message.
 - evaluate the model loss and classification accuracy on the validation and test dataset seperated from the original dataset
 - define new text messages and use the fine-tuned model to classify newly defined texts